 Stand with your right side up against a wall and your right elbow bent at a 90-degree angle.
 Press your forearm against the wall.
 Hold this position for 10 seconds before relaxing your arm.
 Do this 10 times and then repeat the exercise on your left side.

+One of the best forms of “deskercise” is stretching.
+It is really easy to fit a few stretches or stretching exercises in between work projects to fit exercise into your daily workday.
 If you are able to take a few minutes a day to stretch at your desk, you will be able to relieve tension in your muscles.

 8. Stretching Out Your Arms

 A. Arm Circles